sebanc/brunch/README.md

 - rtl8188eu: enable this option if you have a rtl8188eu wireless card,
 - rtl8723de: enable this option if you have a rtl8723de wireless card,
 - rtl8821ce: enable this option if you have a rtl8821ce wireless card,
+- rtbth: enable this option if you have a RT3290/RT3298LE bluetooth device,
 - acpi_power_button: try this option if long pressing the power button does not display the power menu,
 - alt_touchpad_config: try this option if you have touchpad issues,
 - disable_intel_hda: some Chromebooks need to blacklist the snd_hda_intel module, use this option to reproduce it,